matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 > "Ignoring 5 messages that were sent from a device that is not secure."

-> "Confim it's you" (when asking to verify a device during login)
+> "Confirm it's you" (when asking to verify a device during login)

 ⚠️ Avoid saying "secure device".
 All devices are considered secure by default;
 the user doesn't typically need to worry about the fact that insecure devices